-- Most financial plans assume an inflation rate of 2% - 3% when projecting future income flows to determine retirement adequacy.
+Most financial plans assume an inflation rate of 2% - 3% when projecting future income flows to determine retirement adequacy.
 Plan for higher costs of living by assuming different inflation scenarios of 3%, 4% or 5% and work out how these different rates impact your future cash flows and retirement planning.
-The Map Your Money feature in the NAV Planner tool allows for different projections of inflation rates and investment yields, which is great for stress-testing your finances and identifying your gaps early for clarity.
+The Map Your Money feature under the” Plan” tab in the digibank app allows for different projections of inflation rates and investment yields, which is great for stress-testing your finances and identifying your gaps early for clarity.

 6. Don’t forget about insurance!

-- Going forward, healthcare and insurance spending will likely play a bigger role in our financial planning since inflation will increase healthcare costs as well.
-Do note that there will be changes to the use of MediSave and MediShield Life for cancer drugs and treatments from September 2022.
+Going forward, healthcare and insurance spending will likely play a bigger role in our financial planning since inflation will increase healthcare costs as well.

-- As a guideline, we recommend our customers to have a suitable hospitalisation plan, a basic life cover of about 9-10x your annual income, as well as about 5x your annual income in critical illness cover.
+As a guideline, we recommend our customers to have a suitable hospitalisation plan, a basic life cover of about 9 to 10 times your annual income, as well as about 5x your annual income in critical illness cover.

 Ready to start?